TW-Robotics/MorphoML/README.md

 - **Analysis**: All scripts to investigate the machine learning/GPA results.
 This includes Spearmans rank correlation test, cAE model selection, multivariate analysis, pCA and GPA hypothese tests.
 - **Autoencoder**: The Python scripts for image data pre-processing and cAE optimization relying on Keras.
 - **GPLVM**: All bash and Python scripts used for data processing as well as latent space visualization.
-- **preProc**: Files to pre process the raw data and provide the files all machine learning models.
+- **preProc**: Pre process files.
 This studies analysis relies on the files in this folder.
 This folder includes the landmarks, images and meta data.
 - **Procrustes**: GPA cran R script.
 The resulting files are located here.
 - **Python**: Installation script (see below) as well as basic scripts for GP-LVM as well as feature visualization.